trumpeterchris/Weather2Sheet/README.markdown

 Version 3.6.0.

-_wu_ is a fast command-line application that retrieves weather data from [Weather Underground](http://www.wunderground.com).
+_wu_ is a small, fast command-line application that retrieves weather data from [Weather Underground](http://www.wunderground.com).

 Description
 -----------